lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 ## The Holy Grail of Triple Keyboard Layouts

 ### What is this?
-The engine that "unlocks" the WINDOWS modifier key in DotA 2 and then binds it to the spacebar.
-This gives you 2 modifiers for keyboard layouts: Alt and Space.
+The engine that "unlocks" the <kbd>WINDOWS<kbd> modifier key in DotA 2 and then binds it to the <kbd>SPACE<kbd>.
+This gives you 2 modifiers for keyboard layouts: <kbd>ALT</kbd> and <kbd>SPACE<kbd>.
 Some of you will recall Loopuleasa's work which was broken by Valve's limits to the autoexec in the spring of 2016.
 This project is a fork from the former and restores most of its functionality with the addition of four lines of AHK code:

     #SingleInstance force
     #IfWinActive ahk_exe dota2.exe
     ~*Space::ControlSend, , {LWin Down}, Dota 2
     *Space Up::Send {LWin Up}

-**Simply put, this code hides all down key presses of the left windows key from ALL applications EXCEPT dota2.exe.** Spacebar retains full functionality.
-Believe it or not, this is all we need to make the Spacebar into a modifier just like Alt.
-This is because Valve already had the windows keys setup to work as modifiers.
+**Simply put, this code hides all down key presses of the left windows key from ALL applications EXCEPT dota2.exe.** <kbd>SPACE<kbd> retains full functionality.
+Believe it or not, this is all we need to make <kbd>SPACE<kbd> into a modifier just like <kbd>ALT<kbd>.
+This is because Valve already had the <kbd>WINDOWS<kbd> keys setup to work as modifiers.
 The only reason we can't use them is because of windows shortcuts "Alt-tabbing" us out of DotA.

 ### How to set it up?